Nada-Baili/SIIM-covid19-detection-classification/README.md

 To get classification results using this approach, run `python ML_model.py` and specify the directory where you stored the 5 checkpoints of the CNN model.

 ## Inference
+In this last step, we combine the detection results (output of YOLOv5), and the identification results (output of the CNN + lightgbm) to build the final predictions.
+To generate the csv file of predictions, run the notebook `Inference.ipynb`.
+You can choose to use either the CNN predictions, the lightgbm predictions, or combine both by taking the mean.
+The final output will be saved under **predictions.csv**